adch99/scidvspc-modern/README.txt

   Thanks to Shane Hudson and the authors of Tcl/Tk <http://tcl.tk>.
 To Gregor Cramer <http://scidb.sf.net> for new features and technical support.
 Ozkan for his Win64 builds and knowledgable help.
+Christian Opitz for his comprehensive German translation.
+Sourceforge.net
-  Sourceforge.net <http://sourceforge.net> for their great hosting, Jiri Pavlovsky for the windows installer
+  <http://sourceforge.net> for their great hosting, Jiri Pavlovsky for
-  <http://www.jrsoftware.org/isinfo.php>.
-Thanks to Pascal Georges for
-  his many technical contributions to mainline Scid, and also Fulvio, Gerd and the language translators.
+  the windows installer <http://www.jrsoftware.org/isinfo.php>.
+Thanks to Pascal Georges for his many technical contributions to mainline Scid, and also Fulvio, Gerd and the language translators.
 To Gilles, Dorothy and Steve for OS X support, to Michal Rudolf for early encouragement, and H.G.Muller
   <http://home.hccnet.nl/h.g.muller/chess.html> for technical feedback.

   6.7.  scid's history